 Anmol Mann is in her third year of Bachelor of Science at the University of Manitoba and is thrilled to be taking part of Project Pulse Winnipeg 2019.
 She is a Pre-Op volunteer at the Health Sciences Surgical Intensive Care Unit and Vice President Events for STEM Fellowship.
 As a Tallman Scholar, she values the education she is receiving – both inside of school and outside.
 Anmol works with Children’s Health Research Institute of Manitoba as an undergraduate researcher as well as an Optometric Assistant at Steinbach Professional Eyecare.
 With an intention to pursue a career in health sciences herself, Anmol hopes to be able to help design a successful conference which fulfills its goals of engaging high school students in the intriguing and gratifying careers of health care.

 Katrina is a grade 11 student at Gordon Bell High School.
-She possesses equal interest and admiration for the sciences and english language arts, and hopes to pursue a future that allows literature and biology to break even in her life.
+She possesses equal interest and admiration for the sciences and arts, and hopes to pursue a future that allows them to break even in her life.
 She hopes to gain new insight about the possibilities of a career through working with Project Pulse and discover the right fit for her.
 Katrina is eager for the opportunity to contribute to a cause that promotes and educates students about the health sciences and supports those interests.
 She looks forward to curating designs and further developing the organization’s branding as a Graphic Designer on the Executive Team this year.

 Katrina has been awarded gold medals for her projects at her high school and division wide science fairs.
 She has also received the Samantha Mason Friendship Award in 2016.
 Katrina is a passionate “triple threat” in the performing arts world and sees the value in connecting with others through storytelling, movement, and music.
 She is also a student athlete with a fierce motivation to make her years playing sports a growing and positive experience for her community.
-Katrina is an ambitious, creative, selfless individual who strives to do her best in all her participating fields.
+Katrina is an ambitious, creative individual who strives to do her best in all her participating fields.
 She strongly believes that kindness can go a long way.

 Marketing and Outreach Director